Germany will not join US naval mission in Strait of Hormuz | DW | 31.07.2019

 In explaining the decision, Maas said that the German government believes the US strategy of exercising "maximum pressure" against Iran "is wrong."

-He added that Berlin wants to avoid further escalating the situation in the region and that the government wants to focus on a diplomatic solution to current tensions with Iran and that "there is no military solution."
+He added that Berlin wants to avoid further escalating the situation in the region and that the government wants to focus on a diplomatic solution to current tensions with Iran, emphasizing that "there is no military solution."

 Germany had already expressed skepticism about the mission, but had yet to reject it.